whatsthehubbub/rippleeffect/Readme.md

 * fab syncdb; fab migrate; fab runserver;
 * Access your environment at: http://127.0.0.1:8000

+This process does not create a superuser.
+To create one:
+* fab shell;
+* from riskgame.models import EmailUser
+* EmailUser.objects.create_superuser('admin@email.com', 'admin')

 When you're done stop your virtual machine with `vagrant halt` though you shouldn't really notice it and it will disappear on next reboot.